Intersection/cg-init/setup/README.md

     |
     |---windows/ This contains the packer specific file for windows based host OS
     |
-    |---preseed/ This contains the base preseed configuration as well as language specific based configurations
+    |---preseed/ This contains the base preseed configuration
          |
          |---base.sh The base install script
-         |
-         |---java-preseed This contains the java specific configurations
-         |
-         |---php-preseed This containst the php specific configurations
-         |
-         |---python-preseed This contains the python specific configurations

 Packer Commands